 I have recommended processed jalapeño poppers to every pregnant woman I know.
-It’s my own personal magic food.
+While there's no real science behind it, and Fraser maintains that it's really just a one-way street to heartburn and diarrhea, it’s my own personal magic food.
 Though, if processed jalapeño poppers aren’t your intestinal kryptonite, go with whatever food that’s guaranteed to end in a horrible night in the bathroom.
 It may not be the most pleasant way to enter labor, but it must be better than castor oil.
 You may be shaking your head now, but trust me, when you’re 40 weeks pregnant, you might be staring down a bottle of castor oil in the grocery store, too.

 Mostly, by the end of my experiment, I was more sure than ever that no two pregnancies are the same.
 The is no method of labor induction that’s guaranteed to work for everyone, or even one that will work for most.
 So if you feel like desperately grasping for control (like, ahem, me) near the end of your pregnancy, eat the magic foods, walk the miles, do the deed.
 Baby will come eventually, and at least you’ll be busy in the meantime.